We understand that you have questions

 The proposals for Maltkiln Village include major upgrades to the road network and railway facilities to increase their capacity and provide tangible improvements to both highway and rail safety – the major changes will include replacement of the Whixley crossroads with a new roundabout on the A59 and replacement of the level crossing at Cattal station with new road and pedestrian bridges over the railway.

 North Yorkshire County Council, Highways England and Network Rail already have plans to improve junction 47 of the A1(M) and the railway line between Harrogate and York.
 Our proposals are entirely compatible with their plans and the work on funding and implementation of those improvements.
+We are working with all of these bodies to agree the extent and timing of infrastructure improvements, including new bus services which would link Maltkiln to Harrogate, York, Boroughbridge and Wetherby.

 Would there be new homes for local people?